 5. Drug Paraphernalia

-In order to use heroin, an individual must have some sort of equipment.
+To use heroin, an individual must have some equipment.
 Items used to transport, store or administer heroin are termed paraphernalia.
-Being able to spot these items can help inform you that your loved one is using heroin.
+Spotting these items can help inform you that your loved one is using heroin.

 Items used for injecting the drug: